IT Support for Law Firms

 But here’s the thing.

 Most local IT service providers understand that no onsite servers means far less for them to manage, which directly translates to less revenue for them.
-It simplify costs (a lot) less to manage a law firm that doesn’t have servers, and is using entirely cloud-based tools.
+It costs (a lot) less to manage a law firm that doesn’t have servers and is using entirely cloud-based tools.

 Unfortunately, this leads many local law firm IT support companies to insist: “No, you still need a server for (XYZ reason).”
 These purported reasons may include:

-- “You need server for Active Directory / user management.”
+- “You need a server for Active Directory/user management.”

 - “You need a server to manage DNS/DHCP.”